-have suffered with stress in the past.
-To such an extent I have found it debilitating.
-However, I have managed to take back control of my emotions so that stress does not rule my life.
+I have suffered from stress in the past.
+It can sneak up on you, so regular self-reflection is required.
+However, I managed to take back control of my emotions so that stress does not rule my life.
 It is a vicious cycle and if we don’t address it, it can become unmanageable.

-I have discussed building resilience to support us with managing our emotions but in this article, I wanted to delve into further detail for those who may have different coping mechanisms to mine and offer some suggestions.
+I have discussed building resilience to support us in managing our emotions.
+If you missed it you can view it on my website Building Resilience (chloemephambsc.com).
+In this Stress Management article, I wanted to delve into further detail for those who may have different coping mechanisms to mine and offer some suggestions.

-Following on from this it is important for us to identify those situations i.e. rush hour traffic or people i.e. a friend of a friend who we may feel stress around.
+Following on from this we need to identify those situations i.e. rush hour traffic or people i.e. a friend of a friend who we may feel stressed around.
 Once we are aware of these, we can manage them.
 It may be to avoid rush hour traffic or have stress management techniques to hand to support us with the stress of that moment.
 We can only control ourselves not others.
 Identify what is within your control.
-It is our thoughts about things that provoke the stress.
+It is our thoughts about things that provoke stress.
 If we can change our thinking about things, it can reduce our stress levels.

 Once we are aware of the stress, then we can manage it.
-It is important for us to pause so that we respond rather than react off emotion.
+We need to pause so that we respond rather than react to emotion.
 There are various methods we can use to support us with stress management.
 As I have mentioned before routine, exercise, deep breathing, and mindful techniques are the techniques I find most beneficial.
 But it can vary from day to day.